 Pros of Shellac Nails

-- It gives a natural look due to shine of gel nails.
+- It gives a natural look due to the shine of gel nails.

 - They just require an acetone wrap for removal.